s00500/molehill/Readme.md

 finally setup 2 mole commands to do it simpler

-Ideally also we would NOT need to bind to any port!!! but use io copy internally... or something like that
+Ideally also we would NOT need to bind to any port !!! but use io copy internally... or something like that

 Also: do not allow binding to any other than localhost and 127.0.0.1